 Northern Beaches Council and Kimbriki Resource Recovery Centre provide a nine month residency to create site-specific public artwork using resources that have been recovered from Kimbriki.
 Two artists will receive free non-residential studio space at Kimbriki in Terrey Hills, plus a $3,000 allowance for equipment and professional development opportunities, and a joint exhibition at Creative Space.

-Applications for 2020 Kimbriki Artist Residency Program open Monday 30 September and close midnight Sunday 10 November.
+Applications for 2020 Kimbriki Artist Residency Program close midnight Thursday 21 November.

 Meet our 2019 Artists in Residence (AiR)